Kazuhiko-Gushiken/Film-Information/README.md

 # Film Information

 A general Film Information repository.
-Containing specific film developing instructions, information on developing, tips and tricks to film photography, as well as printing information.
+Containing specific film developing instructions, information on developing, tips and tricks to film photography, custom inserts, as well as printing information.